Home Improvements and Your Taxes

 As a homeowner you may be asking, "Do I get a tax break for all the money I've spent fixing up my house?"; The answer depends on the kinds of improvements you've made and how well you've kept track of your expenses.
 Here's an overview of how home improvements can affect your taxes.

-When you make a home improvement, such as installing central air conditioning, adding a sunroom or replacing the roof, you can't deduct the cost in the year you spend the money.
-But if you keep track of those expenses, they may help you reduce your taxes in the year you sell your house.
+When you make a home improvement, such as installing central air conditioning or replacing the roof, you can't deduct the cost in the year you spend the money.
+But, if you keep track of those expenses, they may help you reduce your taxes in the year you sell your house.

 Improvements versus repairs

-The cost of repairs, on the other hand, is not added to your basis.
-Fixing a gutter, painting a room or replacing a window pane are examples of repairs rather than improvements.
+The cost of repairs, on the other hand, is not added to your cost basis.
+Examples of repairs rather than improvements include:

 Tracking less critical than in past